-Meryl is an elected Trustee of the Political Studies Association (2015-present) and past convenor of the PSA Women and Politics Specialist Group (2013-2017).
-She currently chairs the PSA's Equality and Diversity Committee.
+Meryl is an elected Trustee of the Political Studies Association (2015-2018) and past convenor of the PSA Women and Politics Specialist Group (2013-2017).
+She currently chairs the PSA's Equality and Diversity Committee (until 2018).

 At Edinburgh, Meryl co-convenes the Gender Politics Research Group, which hosts the genderpol blog (@genderpol on Twitter).
 She is also a member of the steering group of the cross-party Women5050 campaign for legal gender quotas in Scotland.

-Meryl is Co-Director of the Feminism and Institutionalism International Network (FIIN), based at Edinburgh, and an Associate Editor of Scottish Affairs.
+Meryl is Co-Director of the Feminism and Institutionalism International Network (FIIN), based at Edinburgh, and sits on the editorial boards of Political Studies Review and Scottish Affairs.

 Research Interests and Teaching